What Is Miro?

 Miro offers a free plan with 3 boards, and paid plans start at $8 per user per month when billed annually.

 The big news in 2025 was a 25% price increase on the Business plan, jumping from $16 to $20 per user per month (SaaS CRM Review, 2026).
-That stings if you're scaling a team.
 For most small businesses, the Starter plan hits the sweet spot — a 5-person team pays just $480 per year for unlimited boards and full collaboration features.
 Miro also offers a 14-day free trial of the Business plan with no credit card required.
-Special programs include free access for educators, a 30% nonprofit discount, and a startup program with $500–$1,000 in credits for pre-Series A companies (Miro Help Center, 2025).
+Special programs include free access for educators, a 30% nonprofit discount (stackable with annual billing for roughly 44% total savings), and a startup program with $500–$1,000 in credits for pre-Series A companies with fewer than 30 employees (Miro Help Center, 2025).

 What Are the Standout Features of Miro?